To content

 The discography on the Backyard Babies website.

-While I did the majority of the work, I was not alone.
-I worked alongside my friend and graphic designer Rickard Linder and the band members themselves.
-We launched the website in June 2015 after having worked on it on and off since December 2014.
+While I did most of the work, I was not alone.
+I worked alongside my friend and graphic designer Rickard Linder and the band members.

 • Increased Google search visibility